Guides

 The email_address Gem

-This gem provides a full parser that tokenizes and normalizes email addresses.
-It can generate a canonical form, a redacted form, and offers ActiveRecord type casting.
-It supports strict, RFC, and loose validation modes.
+The "email_address" gem is a full parser that tokenizes and normalizes email addresses.
+It can provide a canonical form for uniqueness checks, a redacted form for privacy, and even offers ActiveRecord type casting.

 # Gemfile